-These states have “trigger laws” banning abortion on the books in case ‘Roe v.
-Wade’ is overturned
+Here are the states that are ready to ban abortion

 For some states, abortion bans enacted before Roe v.
 Wade are currently unenforceable but still on the books, meaning they could be revived should the decision be overturned.

-According to the Center for Reproductive Rights, if a ban was never overturned or challenged in court, it’s possible state lawmakers could simply begin enforcing said law should Roe v.
+According to the Center for Reproductive Rights (CRR), if an existing state ban was never overturned or challenged in court, it’s possible state lawmakers could simply begin enforcing said law should Roe v.
 Wade be overturned.
-This could be the case for laws enacted in Alabama and West Virginia.
+According to the Guttmacher Institute, nine states currently have such pre-Roe, unenforced laws: Alabama, Arizona, Arkansas, Michigan, Mississippi, North Carolina, Oklahoma, West Virginia, and Wisconsin.

-Other laws in Arizona, Arkansas, Colorado, Michigan, Oklahoma, Rhode Island, Utah and Wisconsin were completely or partially blocked by state courts based on Roe v.
-Wade.
-The CRR noted that officials in those states could file actions asking the courts to activate the bans.
+Some of those same states, and a handful of others, have abortion bans that were completely or partially blocked by state courts based on Roe v.
+Wade: Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, Ohio, South Carolina, and Tennessee.
+Per the CRR, officials in those states could file actions asking the courts to activate the bans once the Supreme Court’s ruling is official.

-Existing laws are also on the books in Massachusetts and New Mexico, although both states now protect abortion rights in their state constitutions and are more unlikely to revive the old statutes.

 States likely to take action